 1. Choose beta readers who know your subject, but also beta readers who don’t

-If you’re writing about a subject or world that isn’t common knowledge for everyone—for instance, a little-known industry or an underrepresented country—it’s helpful to have varying perspectives from the beta readers and critics who review your story.
+If you’re writing about a subject or world that isn’t common knowledge for everyone—for instance, a little-known industry or an underrepresented country—it’s helpful to have varying perspectives from the beta readers and critics providing feedback on your story.

 2. Establish deadlines